-Specifically, the outcome of the estimation method derived from the 2009 research, applied at national and airport level, was shared with national experts in the framework of an ad hoc working group on air emissions instituted by the National Aviation Authority (ENAC).
-The group, chaired by ISPRA, meets regularly at least once a year and includes participants from ENAC, Ministry of Environment, Land and Sea, Ministry of Transport, national airlines and local airport authorities.
-The results reflect differences between airports, aircrafts used and times in mode spent for each operation.
-There is also an on going collaboration and data exchange with regional environmental agencies on this issue.
+As regards past years, the results of the national studies and methodologies, applied at national and airport level, were shared with national experts in the framework of an ad hoc working group on air emissions instituted by the National Aviation Authority (ENAC).
+The group, chaired by ISPRA, included participants from ENAC, Ministry of Environment, Land and Sea, Ministry of Transport, national airlines and local airport authorities.
+The results reflected differences between airports, aircrafts used and times in mode spent for each operation.